ninad/ninad.github.io/conversation-patterns.md

 ### Hosting a meeting with group
 * As a host take charge of the meeting and kick off the conversation
+* If you are not the host, ask who is going to lead and moderate the meeting
+* Set the agenda as a reminder
+* Moderate the meeting it it's going off topic (be polite)
+* Use a opinion circle to encourage participation
+* Make notes of important action items
 * Make sure all required members are present
 * Set a time limit

-* Set the agenda as a reminder
-* Moderate the meeting it it's going off topic (be polite)
+### Participating in a meeting
+*

 ### Sharing an Idea or a Proposal
 * **Specify Goal:** Specify what the Idea or Proposal is towards, it could be a goal of the team or company, or it could be a problem the company is dealing with.
 Clearly articulate what the idea or the proposal is going to solve.